stuartellis/stuartellis-site-hugo/content/articles/golang-development.md

 ## Code Quality

-Use the [Go Meta Linter](https://github.com/alecthomas/gometalinter) to run code quality checks.
-Plugins enable some popular text editors and IDEs to integrate this, so that your code can be formatted and checked as you work.
-The Go plugin for Atom automatically installs Go Meta Linter.
+Use the [Go Meta Linter](https://github.com/alecthomas/gometalinter) to run a suite of quality checks on your code, including the official [linter](https://github.com/golang/lint).
+The Go plugins for text editors and IDEs often support the Go Meta Linter.
+The Go plugins for Atom and Visual Studio Code both automatically install it as part of their setup process.

-The [Go Report Card](https://goreportcard.com/) service will analyse any Go software in a public Git repository, using some standard tools.
+The [Go Report Card](https://goreportcard.com/) service will analyse any Go software in a public Git repository, using some of the standard quality checks.
 You do not need to do anything to enable the Go Report Card.
-If you wish, you may add a badge to the README that links to the Report Card report for your project.
+If you wish, you may add a badge to the README in your repository that links to the Report Card for your project.

 ## Dependency Management

 Set up [dep](https://golang.github.io/dep/) in your projects to manage the dependencies.
-Future versions of Go will include a replacement for _dep_, but it is the current standard.
+Future versions of Go will include a replacement for dep, but it is the current standard.

 # Other Useful Tools